aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 To open up the integrated terminal within the VSCode environment, you can use the keyboard shortcut <code>Ctrl + Shift + `</code>.

+#### Git from VSCode

+To clone or push to Git repositories within the VSCode integrated terminal, you would have to first disable VSCode's Git authentication
+handler:

+- Head over to `File > Preferences > Settings`.
+- Search for `git.terminalAuthentication`.
+- Uncheck the option.

 ### Jupyter Lab

 While Jupyter Notebooks are viewable, editable and executable within